The Best Backcountry Skiing Mid-Layer

 How it’s Different from the Original Deviator

 The general concept of the new OR Deviator Hoodie is similar to the original.
-It’s a hybrid jacket that uses a mix of materials and insulation to balance warmth and breathability.
+It’s a hybrid jacket that uses a mix of materials and insulation to balance warmth, breathability and wind resistance.
 However, the new Deviator is warmer and more weather-resistant than the original.
 The new jacket has a more shell-like feel that extends its weather resistance.
 It offers more wind block in the arms, hood and shoulders.
 The updates mean it’s usable through a broader range of temps and weather conditions than the old version.
 Sadly, it’s missing the thumbhole cuffs of the original.
 Hopefully, OR adds thumbhole cuffs to the next generation.

-A Technical Mid Layer for High-Output Activity
+A Technical Mid Layer for High-Output Activity – Like Ski Touring

 The Deviator Hoodie is ideal for high-output pursuits in cold weather.
 It packs small, dries fast and feels light on the body.
 All of these characteristics make it great for ski touring.

-It’s a standalone outer layer on the uptrack, and it’s the insulating midlayer under your shell when it’s time to ski down.
+It’s a standalone outer layer on the uptrack, and it’s the insulating mid layer under your shell when it’s time to ski down.
 It saves layer changes and offers a broader range of comfort and weather protection than a traditional fleece or full wind jacket.
-It’s the jacket you can wear all day while backcountry skiing — or for cold weather runs, hikes and Nordic ski sessions.
+It’s the jacket you can wear all day while backcountry skiing — or for cold-weather runs, hikes and Nordic ski sessions.

 Pair it with the Outdoor Research Aksel Gloves and the Trailbreaker Tour Pants for the full uphill kit.